atao60/pop-tech/README.md

 * Use [maven-scm-publish-plugin](http://maven.apache.org/plugins/maven-scm-publish-plugin/) in place of [Github Site Plugin](http://github.com/github/maven-plugins).
 * Generate excerpts for the index and feed pages.
-* Share parameters between *Maven* and `jbake-maven-plugin`.
+* Share parameters between *Maven* and `jbake-maven-plugin` (°).
 * Use [webjars](http://www.webjars.org/) for client assets.
+* Use the more recent releases available for libraries and plugin.
 * Misc. (i18n, tag counters, escaped rss titles, ...)

 It requires *Maven* 3.3.1 or above as it uses [maven-profiledep-extension](https://github.com/sviperll/ozymandias/tree/master/maven-profiledep-extension) to manage the profiles.

+When used with *Maven* 3.3 or below, all the chained profiles must be specified on the command line, e.g. "`-Pbootswatch-pathes -Pminify -Pwebjars`" in place of "`-Pwebjars`".

-To provide the *Maven* parameters to `jbake-maven-plugin`, a little trick is used.
-With `properties-maven-plugin`, the file `custom.properties` (which usage is deprecated) is filled with these properties.
+>(°) To provide the *Maven* parameters to `jbake-maven-plugin`, a little trick is used.
+With `properties-maven-plugin`, the file `custom.properties` (which usage is deprecated by jbake) is filled with these properties.

 Display
 ----